MohamadYusuf/WebRx-Site/docs/module-binding.md

 wx.applyBindings();
 ```

-Here we register a component of the same name *hello* with two different modules.
+Here we register a component of the same name <code>hello</code> with two different modules.
 By applying a module-binding
-on the enclosing container element, we change how a reference to the *&lt;hello&gt;* component is handled.
+on the enclosing container element, we change how a reference to the <code>&lt;hello&gt;</code> component is handled.

 **Note:** The primary purpose of the module-binding is of course not the possibility to override components
 defined by other modules, but to allow your team to work on different parts of your page or site